S H O N A R E P P E

 THE POINT OF WASPS

-Raising the profile of wasps one bad rap at a time (wasps get a bad rap so lets cut them some slack)
+Raising the profile of wasps (one bad rap at a time).

 Final Report – Research & Development